 The cost of your relationship counselor will also depend entirely on how they choose to price their services.
-For example, some counselors will only provide counseling and charge per session, while others may decide to offer their services at bundles.
+For example, some counselors will only provide counseling and charge per session, while others may decide to offer their services in bundles.
 When you are allowed to purchase packages of a specific number of sessions at a time, you can receive discounts for your counseling that month, which can be considerably more cost-effective than having to pay per session.

 Are Sliding Scales Rates A Possibility?

 For counselors who have a high-paying clientele base, sliding scale rates may be a possibility.
-Sliding scale rates are reduced prices offered to potential clients who may not be able to afford the typical prices set by the counselor.
+Sliding scale rates are reduced prices offered to potential clients who may not afford the typical prices set by the counselor.
 When clients pay sliding scale rates, the counselor will try to readjust the rates for other clients who can afford to pay a bit more so that they can make up the difference.
 Not every counselor has a sliding scale rate, but it is a factor in pricing for some.
 (It's important to note here that sliding scales are usually offered on an as-needed basis.
 If you can afford the services down the line, it is important to try to meet your counselor's price when possible.)

 Any Costs Associated With Running A Practice